ashleefv/PBPKHumanRabbitEyes/README.md

 # PBPKHumanRabbitEyes

+Authors: J. M. Chowdhury*, E. A. Chacin Ruiz*, and A. N. Ford Versypt

-physiologically based pharmacokinetics for drugs in human and rabbit eyes
+Physiologically based pharmacokinetics for drugs in human and rabbit eyes

 The results and script for generating the plots are divided in rabbit and human folders.